AsTimeGoesBy111/ALS_Progression/README.md

    In case data points are too few for fit, we also reserve Max() and Min() as new feature.
    Code here????
 c.
 Convert character features into numeric (For example for 'Sex')
 d.
-Merge multiple dataframes and remove features(columns) containing NaN in >50% of its cells.
+Merge multiple dataframes and drop features(columns) containing NaN in >50% of its cells.
    For remaining NaN we fill in with median of that column. code here????

 We eventually generated a (5372 * 134) dataframe with 5372 patients and 134 features.

 3. Random Forest training
+a.
 Feature correlation
-Random Forest train--Important features cross validate and test results
+   Some features are highly correlated, for example, Sodium and Chloride concentration, also ALT(SGPT) and AST(SGOT),two aminotransferases enzymes.
+   Some correlated features are interesting, such as platelets count and pulse.
+   Figure????

+b.
+RandomForestRegressor
+   We applied RandomForestRegressor to train data.
+And from this model, the top important features include Onset delta, systolic blood pressure, pulse, Sodium and creatine kinase. important feature figures?????

+c.
+Prediction using Cross-Validated and test data
+   The correlation coefficient between predicted and real Progression Rate are 0.46 and 0.65 for cross validation data and test data, respectively. two figures?????

+4.Discussion
+a.Clinical data, esp. for rare disease like ALS, are extremely noisy with many missing data. b.Random Forest is optimal for study non-linear features in high-dimentional data. c.Open door to new predictive features like blood pressure, pulse and creatine kinase.